htqkeku-eftc/cloudlink-phi-for-docker/README.md

 * [Web Locks](https://developer.mozilla.org/en-US/docs/Web/API/Web_Locks_API) - An internal dependency.
 * [Web Crypto](https://developer.mozilla.org/en-US/docs/Web/API/Web_Crypto_API) - Used for end-to-end encryption of user data (Default lobby will not be CL5-level encrypted).

+All modern browsers support these features out of the box.
+Unless you're using something old or obscure, it's probably best to update.

 ## Importing
 Download a copy of `index.js` from this repository and import the extension into your Scratch editor of choice as "Unsandboxed".